-Once again, the McLean County Fiscal Court and the City of Sacramento are pleased to co-sponsor The Battle of Sacramento.
+Once again, the McLean County Fiscal Court and the City of Sacramento are pleased to co-sponsor the Battle of Sacramento.
 This battle commemorates the original battle of December 28, 1861.
-This year's reenactment will be held May 17, 18, and 19, 2013 on the original site near Garst's Pond where Nathan B. Forrest first engaged Crittenden's Army of the Ohio.
+This year's reenactment will be held May 19, 20, and 21, 2017 on the original site near Garst's Pond where Nathan B. Forrest first engaged Crittenden's Army of the Ohio.

-Your willingness to participate in the 19th Annual "Forrest's First" at the Battle of Sacramento compliments this historical moment in McLean County's civil war heritage.
+Your willingness to particiapte in the 23rd Annual "Forrest's First" at the Battle of Sacramento compliments this historical moment in McLean County's civil war heritage.
 THANK YOU!
-Our goal is to remember that it is YOU, the reenactors, that make this event what it is and we want to make sure that you will make it a point to include Sacramento on your 2013 reenactment schedule.
-It is the intent of the Battle of Sacramento Committee and the residents of McLean County to make each re-enactor feel welcome to contact any of the committee members if you have any questions of need further assistance.
+Our goal is to remember that it is YOU, the reenactors, that make this event what it is and we want to make sure that you will make it a point to include Sacramento on your 2017 reenactment schedule.
+It is the intent of the Committee and the residents of McLean County to make each reenactor feel welcome to contact any of the committee members if you have any questions or need further assistance.

-PLEASE NOTE: The advance registration fee is $10 for all military and civilian reenactors who submit their registration form with payment postmarked April 19, 2013 and it will be $15 for all those submitted after April 19, 2013, including those registering on site.
-Click here for Reenactor Vehicle Regulations.
+PLEASE NOTE: The advance registration fee is $10 for all military and civilian reenactors who submit their registration form with payment postmarked by March 19, 2017 and it will be $20 for all those submitted after March 22, 2017, including those registering on site. .

 Before each reenactment, we dedicate the battlefield in honor of each person who wore the uniform of self-sacrifice.
 After the sound of thundering hooves has been silenced and the smell of gunpowder still lingers over the crowd, we pause to better understand the truth in "United We Stand, Divided We Fall."